Campo Grande Mato Grosso Do Sul, Brazil Travel Guide

 Seek out operators and accommodations that directly involve and benefit local communities.

-Purchase handmade crafts and souvenirs from local markets or artisan cooperatives.
+Purchase handmade crafts and souvenirs from street markets or artisan cooperatives.
 Shop sustainably for reusable goods.

 Eat at local restaurants, shop at local supermarkets, and hire local guides.
 Support conservation with purchases.

 Your choices as a traveler generate a ripple effect.
-Choose to travel thoughtfully and make a positive impact on Campo Grande and its natural surroundings.
+Choose to travel thoughtfully and have a positive impact on Campo Grande and its natural surroundings.